opensearch-project/documentation-website/_migration-assistant/migration-phases/using-traffic-replayer.md

 ## Configuration options

-[Traffic Replayer settings]({{site.url}}{{site.baseurl}}/migrations/deploying-migration-assisstant/configuation-options/) are configured during the deployment of Migration Assistant.
+[Traffic Replayer settings]({{site.url}}{{site.baseurl}}/migration-assistant/deploying-migration-assistant/configuration-options/) are configured during the deployment of Migration Assistant.
 Make sure to set the authentication mode for Traffic Replayer so that it can properly communicate with the target cluster.
-For more information about different types of traffic that are handled by Traffic Replayer, see [limitations](#limitations).

 ## Using Traffic Replayer